 Difference between call and start Orchestration

-BizTalk assigns one thread for every orchestration; even if you are using parallel shape inside your orchestration!
+BizTalk assigns one thread for every orchestration, even if you are using a parallel shape inside your orchestration!

-When you use Call Orchestration shape vs Start Orchestration shape?
+When you use the Call Orchestration shape vs the Start Orchestration shape?

 The way BizTalk handles messages internally is different when it comes to calling or starting orchestrations.

-Calling an Orchestration will use the same thread to run another orchestration while using Start Orchestration will create a new thread to run the started orchestration.
+Call Orchestration will use the same thread to run another orchestration, while using Start Orchestration will create a new thread to run the started orchestration.

 A Call Orchestration returns the control back to the caller.
 A Start Orchestration shape starts the orchestration in a non-deterministic way.

-As a conclusion, Calling an Orchestration will be a synchronous operation where the caller waits for a response, while Start Orchestration is an asynchronous operation.
+As a conclusion, Call Orchestration will be a synchronous operation where the caller waits for a response, while Start Orchestration is an asynchronous operation.

 Call Orchestration

-1. Will reduce latency as call orchestration doesn’t go via MessageBox
+1. Will reduce latency as call orchestration doesn’t go via the MessageBox.

 Start Orchestration

-2. Will increase latency as start orchestration call goes via MessageBox
+2. Will increase latency as the start orchestration call goes via the MessageBox.

 Short hint